Header.avif

 • Customizable workflows and automation rules

-• Integrations with Atlassian ecosystem and third‑party apps
+• Integrations with the Atlassian ecosystem and third‑party apps

 Pricing